 - Rule of Index and all its subtropes

-A modern example might be the proliferation of Rubber-Forehead Aliens in Star Trek.
+A more modern example might be the proliferation of Rubber-Forehead Aliens in Star Trek.
 It is revealed in a Star Trek: The Next Generation episode that an ancient humanoid race "seeded" the galaxy with their genes, thereby causing humanoid intelligent life to evolve independently throughout the Milky Way.
 This is the Watsonian explanation.
 The Doylist explanation is that Rubber-Forehead Aliens are cheap to produce, require relatively little imagination to write for (Most Writers Are Human, after all) or design, allow the audience to easily read the emotions of alien characters, etc. (And budget was always a concern for Star Trek; when Klingons first exhibited the Rubber-Forehead Aliens trope it was an improvement on their previous make-up!)

 Consistency plays a major role in whether a trope is Watsonian or Doylist.
 By default, Watsonian tropes are defined by Internal Consistency, and are susceptible to Excess of Internal Consistency in the hands of an author that doesn't know how to restrict information to focus on the narrative.
 Meanwhile, Doylist tropes are defined by External and Genre Consistency, and could suffer from Lack of Internal Consistency if the author doesn't have the ability (either by Executive Meddling or their own writing skills) to address the narrative oddities in their work.
 Tropes Are Tools, and neither explanation is more preferable than the other.